• Skip to main content

 • Chop up the rest of the lobster into bite sized pieces, and add it to the pot.
 Pour in your strained seafood stock, and mix well.
 Squeeze in 1 tbsp of lemon juice, and season with salt and pepper, garnish with parsley, dill or thyme and enjoy!

-Keyword bisque, creamy, easy, lobster, Soup, tomato
+Keyword bisque, creamy, easy, lobster, Soup

 Did you like this ‘Easy Lobster Bisque‘ recipe?
 If so, you should go check out one of my Vegan Lemon Rice Soup recipe!